JustOptimize/ShowHiddenChannels/README.md

 - ...

 ### Changelog
+- Removed old and buggy lock icons and updated some code (v0.0.8)
 - Fixed notification issue (v0.0.7)
 - Added back the old lock icon and modified settings to be more user friendly (v0.0.6)
 - Add more settings (v0.0.5)